 A copy of the online Fall 2015 Syllabus is posted below for your reference.
 There's one version (6 pages) for the face-to-face section, and another version (much longer) for the online sections.
 I hope it answers your questions about this course.
 Please note: due to limits of this GoogleSite, I could not update a proper PDF of the syllabus for the online course - only a TXT (text) file which is more difficult to read.
 My apologies.
 I have left the PDF of the Fall 2014 syllabus posted, if you prefer to browse that - it is similar to the Fall 2015 version.

 Want to get a flavor of the kind of things that this course deals with?

-Also there is an optional in-person orientation session for HLTH 54.
-For fall 2014, it will be held on Thursday, August 20 from 5:30 to 6:30 in Rosenberg Library room 414.
-If you are on the wait list, it's a good idea to come to the orientation.
-And of course, anyone enrolled in the class is welcome at the orientation!
+There is an optional in-person orientation session for HLTH 54, for any student taking HLTH 54 online or any student in the face-to-face class who is not familiar with Insight.
+For fall 2015, it will be held on Thursday, August 20 from 5:30 to 6:30 in Rosenberg Library room 414.
+Anyone enrolled in the class is welcome at the orientation!
+Also, if you are on the wait list, it's a good idea to come to the orientation.